Sharon Mosher: Publications

+Mosher, S., 1976, Pressure solution as a deformation mechanism in Pennsylvanian conglomerates from Rhode Island: Journal Geology, v.
+84, p.
+355-364.

+Mosher, S., Berger, R. L., and Anderson, D. E., 1975, Fracturing characteristics of two granites: Rock Mechanics, v.
+7, p.
+167-176.

 Achievements and awards

 Mosher has made several accomplishments within her academic career and has received multiple awards for her contributions to geology.

 1990 - "Association of Women Geologists Outstanding Educator Award".
 Mosher received this award for her educational contributions and high-quality research in geoscience as a professor in the Department of Geological Sciences at the University of Texas.